ut-issl/s2e-documents/Specifications/Disturbance/Spec_GeoPotential.md

      - You can use `scripts/download_EGM96coefficients.sh` to download the file.
 3. How to use

-   - Make an instance of the geopotential class in `InitializeInstances` function in `Disturbanmces.cpp`
+   - Make an instance of the geopotential class in `InitializeInstances` function in `Disturbances.cpp`

    - Chose RK4 orbit propagator